egbakou/domainverifier-dotnet/README.md

 #### 🌟 Best Practices

-- Optimize the verification process by executing it in the background using .NET Hosted services or Background services.
-Additionally, provide an endpoint for users to trigger the verification process.
+- Optimize the verification process by executing it in the background using .NET hosted services or background services.
+Additionally, provide an endpoint that users can use to trigger the verification process.
-- In scenarios where multiple users attempt to claim ownership of a specific domain, generate a unique verification code for each of them.
+- In scenarios where multiple users attempt to claim ownership of a specific domain, generate a unique verification code for each user.
 The rightful owner will be able to prove ownership using the respective code.

 ## DomainVerifier.Extensions (the recommended way)

-`DomainVerifier.Extensions` provides integration with [Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection)
+`DomainVerifier.Extensions` project provides integration with [Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection)

-You can use it by invoking an extension method `AddDomainVerifierService` on `IServiceCollection`.
-The configuration building wraps various configuration properties with strongly-typed API.
+You can use it by invoking the `AddDomainVerifierService` extension method on `IServiceCollection`.
+The configuration builder wraps various configuration properties with strongly-typed API.
 You can also configure properties using standard .NET `appsettings.json` inside configuration section `DomainVerifierSettings`.

 ### Instructions